jwallwork23/firedrake-tutorial/README.md

-# Hands on Firedrake tutorials for G-Adopt workshops
+# Hands on "Introduction to Firedrake" tutorial

 The tutorials presented here are intended to be run on Google Colab.